Up To 56 Units

 Imagine a community of aspiring scientists who share a drive to understand the natural world and solve the most difficult scientific questions of our time.
 USC’s Freshman Science Honors (FSH) is more than just great classes and award-winning faculty; it’s a dynamic learning environment that includes special events, small science labs, academic support, and a lively student community.

-Applications are due April 12.
+Applications are due April 11 at 5:00pm Pacific.

 This program offers honors sections in General Chemistry and Introductory Biology to 60 outstanding freshmen majoring in the natural sciences.
 In addition, students are offered advanced laboratory research seminars and faculty-guided tours of USC’s renowned science facilities.